port-labs/port-mcp-server/README.md

      - `blueprint_identifier` (string): The unique identifier of the blueprint to retrieve
    - Optional inputs:
      - `detailed` (boolean, default: true): Return complete schema details

+3. `create_blueprint`
+   - Create a new blueprint in Port
+   - Required inputs:
+     - Various fields including identifier, title, properties, etc.
+   - Returns: The created blueprint object

+4. `update_blueprint`
+   - Update an existing blueprint
+   - Required inputs:
+     - `identifier` (string): The unique identifier of the blueprint to update
+     - Various fields to update
+   - Returns: The updated blueprint object

+5. `delete_blueprint`
+   - Delete a blueprint from Port
+   - Required inputs:
+     - `blueprint_identifier` (string): The unique identifier of the blueprint to delete
+   - Returns: Success status

+### Entity Tools

+1. `get_entities`
+   - Retrieve all entities for a given blueprint
+   - Required inputs:
+     - `blueprint_identifier` (string): The identifier of the blueprint to get entities for
+   - Optional inputs:
+     - `detailed` (boolean, default: false): Return complete entity details including properties

+2. `get_entity`
+   - Retrieve information about a specific entity
+   - Required inputs:
+     - `blueprint_identifier` (string): The identifier of the blueprint the entity belongs to
+     - `entity_identifier` (string): The unique identifier of the entity to retrieve
+   - Optional inputs:
+     - `detailed` (boolean, default: true): Return complete entity details

+3. `create_entity`
+   - Create a new entity for a specific blueprint
+   - Required inputs:
+     - `blueprint_identifier` (string): The identifier of the blueprint to create the entity for
+     - `entity` (object): The entity data following the blueprint schema

+4. `update_entity`
+   - Update an existing entity
+   - Required inputs:
+     - `blueprint_identifier` (string): The identifier of the blueprint the entity belongs to
+     - `entity_identifier` (string): The unique identifier of the entity to update
+     - `entity` (object): The updated entity data

+5. `delete_entity`
+   - Delete an entity
+   - Required inputs:
+     - `blueprint_identifier` (string): The identifier of the blueprint the entity belongs to
+     - `entity_identifier` (string): The unique identifier of the entity to delete
+   - Optional inputs:
+     - `delete_dependents` (boolean, default: false): If true, also deletes all dependencies

 ### Scorecard Tools